mdn/content/files/en-us/mozilla/firefox/releases/29/index.md

 ## Changes for add-on and Mozilla developers

-- [Australis and add-on compatibility](/en-US/docs/Mozilla/Firefox/Australis_add-on_compat) - This is a major Firefox theme change that affects most extensions that involving the Firefox user interface.
+- Major Firefox theme changes affect most extensions that interact with the Firefox user interface.
 - `nsISecurityCheckedComponent` has been removed ({{bug(794943)}}).
-Most consumers can remove nsISecurityCheckedComponent from their interface definition and they will continue to work.
+Most consumers can remove `nsISecurityCheckedComponent` from their interface definition and they will continue to work.

-Non-Australis changes TBD.

 ### Older versions